crescentflare/SmartMockServer/README.md

 - **getParameters:** a dictionary or GET parameters, like "key": "value".
 If all given parameters have a match, then the alternative is called.
 The value also supports wildcards (* and ?).
 Advanced tip: a value or wildcard requires the parameter to be sent, leave the parameter out of the list if it's optional.
 - **postParameters:** same as getParameters, but then used to match the request body
 - **postJson:** a JSON body to send with the alternative request, if JSONs match, the alternative is called.
 These JSON objects can be nested
+- **checkHeaders:** a dictionary of header key/value combinations.
+Works like matching GET parameters
 - **method:** a different method for the alternative (for example, needed for using DELETE and POST on the same endpoint)
 - **delay:** a different delay for the alternative response